SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 ![Overwrite](img/overwrite.png)

-We use overwrite if we don’t need to keep any historical data.
-It overwrites the table, then schema has to match, unless you overwrite schema.
+Use overwrite if you don’t need to keep any historical data.
+When it overwrites the table, the schema has to match, unless you also overwrite the schema.

 Overwrite will clear all existing data, and replace it with new data on every run.
-This is often the right approach for staging and intermediate tables, but is rarely the desired behavior for final tables.
+This is often the right approach for staging and intermediate tables, but is rarely what you'd want for final tables.

 ### Append

-You can use append to add new rows to the table.
+You can use append to add new rows to the table on each run.
 It's suitable if the table lacks a unique key.
 Otherwise, use merge to ensure unique keys.

-It appends new data on every single run.
-So choose an Append write mode.

 - Add new rows to the table

 ![Append](img/append.png)

-We use append when we aren’t concerned with duplicated records.

-However, this strategy cannot update, overwrite, or delete existing data, so it is likely to insert duplicate records for many data sources.
+Use append when you aren’t concerned with duplicated records.
+This strategy cannot update, overwrite, or delete existing data, so it's likely to insert duplicate records for many data sources.

 Append will add all new rows to the table.
-If your target table does not have a unique key, this approach can be fine.
+If your target table doesn't have a unique key, this approach can be fine.
 However, if you're trying to ensure unique keys, use merge instead.

 ### Merge

 You can use merge to integrate new data by updating existing rows and inserting new ones.
 It ensures data consistency and maintains unique keys in the target table.
-If a unique key is specified, dbt will update old records with values from new records that match on the key column.
+If a unique key is specified, it will update old records with values from new records that match on the key column.

-If we want to keep historical events and also don’t want duplicates, then we use the merge write option for SCD 2 scenario.
+If you want to keep historical events and also don’t want duplicates, then use the merge write option for SCD 2 scenario.

 There are several merge approaches to choose from in the following sections.